Is Gold a Good Investment in 2026? Risks & Returns Explained

 1. Hawkish Federal Reserve Surprise and Rising Real Yields

-Although gold is still under-allocated at a portfolio level, short-term positioning can become crowded.
-The World Gold Council notes that momentum and investor positioning contributed nearly 9 percentage points to gold’s 2025 return, an unusually large share outside of crisis periods.
+Although gold appears underallocated at a portfolio level, short-term positioning can still become crowded.
+The World Gold Council estimates that momentum, futures positioning, and ETF flows contributed nearly 9% to gold’s 2025 return, an unusually large share outside acute crisis periods.

 Gold Price Prediction for 2026: How High or Low Can Gold Prices Go?